accellera/uvm/distrib/README.txt

 You will need to put the location of the UVM source as a include directory in your compilation command line.

+You will need to specify the location of the UVM DPI shared library to your simulator.
+This is a simulator-specific specification.
+Please refer to your simulator documentation.

 ------------------------------------------------------------------------